ClickHouse/ClickHouse/dbms/tests/performance/README.md

 You can use `substitions`, `create`, `fill` and `drop` queries to prepare test.
 You can find examples in this folder.

-Take into account, that this tests will run in CI which consists of 56-cores and 512 RAM machines.
+Take into account, that these tests will run in CI which consists of 56-cores and 512 RAM machines.
 Queries will be executed much faster than on local laptop.

 ### How to run performance test